 3. Control of basic rotation

-4. Functional connection of the upper with lower extremities
+4. Functionally connects the upper body to lower extremities

-The trunk (ribcage and thoracic spine) is the anatomical, functional and physiological crossroad of the entire body.
-It connects the lower and upper body together.
+The trunk, made up of the ribcage and thoracic spine, forms an anatomical, functional and physiological crossroads for the entire body, and connects the lower and upper body.
 The natural, reciprocal movement of walking could not be achieved without these intricate trunk connections.
-The body’s rotation mostly occurs in the trunk, as does the integration of breathing.
-The body's core is also part of the trunk.
+The body’s rotation occurs mainly in the trunk, as does the integration of breathing.
+The body’s core muscles are also part of the trunk.

-Symptoms may vary in location and intensity depending on which structures are generating pain.
+Symptoms of middle back pain may vary in location and intensity depending upon which structures are generating pain.

 There is also viscerosomatic pain that arises from visceral (internal organs) organs.
 However, what is more common is viscerosomatic pain in the mid-back.

-Since mid-back and upper back pain involves the anatomical and functional crossroads of the human body, its resolution requires a whole person or integrative approach.
-At NYDNR we are proud of our highly successful program of quickly remediating and resolving pain using a combination of DNS (Dynamic Neuromuscular Stimulation), ISM (Integrated Systems Model), myofacial release techniques, chiropractic, acupuncture, and ESWT (Extracorporeal Shock Wave Therapy).
+Because middle back pain arises at the anatomical and functional crossroads of the human body, treatment requires a whole-body integrative approach.
+At NYDNR, we are proud of our high success rate of quickly resolving pain and restoring function.
+We use a combination of DNS (Dynamic Neuromuscular Stimulation), ISM (Integrated Systems Model), myofacial release techniques, chiropractic, acupuncture, and ESWT (Extracorporeal Shock Wave Therapy).

-Given the fact the trunk (thorax) is a critical player in the proper, healthy function of the entire musculoskeletal system, it is important that once the pain has been banished therapists focus on restoring the strength, flexibility and motor control of this area.
+Because the trunk (thorax) plays a critical role in the healthy function of the entire musculoskeletal system, it is important, once pain has been banished, that therapists focus on restoring strength, flexibility and motor control to this area.

-We are proud to be in the forefront of mid-back disorders rehabilitation using a holistic approach.
+We are proud to be at the forefront of holistic rehabilitation for middle back disorders.